 Using the national curriculum for Art and Design, and through the use of high quality teaching and through exploring a range of artists from different cultures and backgrounds, we aim to ensure that all pupils:

 The core of what we believe is that every child should look forward to and enjoy their art lessons, focussing not just on the outcome of their work but also on the process.
 They should have access to a high quality curriculum, taught by a specialist art teacher in a well-resourced art studio, and supported by visits from local artists.
 We believe that art can have a positive impact on mental health and that all children can access it, regardless of any Special Education Needs.

 For details of how we implement this within our school and how we measure the impact, please read our Art policy.

-Earlier in 2020, we were featured in a Times Educational Supplement article titled, 'How a Focus on the Arts can Boost Resilience and Character' in the Times Education Supplement (TES)- a global publication for those with an interest in education.
+On 2020, we were featured in a Times Educational Supplement article titled, "How a focus on the Arts can Boost Resilience and Character".
+This is a global publication for those with an interest in education.
 We spoke about our 'emphasis on the process, rather than the finished work' and pupils' enjoyment of the subject.

 Year 4 and 6 worked with local artist, Rob Turner to create a map symbolising community collaboration, pride and local heritage.
 It was made in conjunction with Otham's residents on behalf of Bellway's Parsonage Place development.
 It weaves together history, local knowledge, and a shared sense of belonging, creating an authentic portrayal of the area.
 We are absolutely delighted with how it turned out and are looking forward to creating more work with Rob over the next few months.